saksham-program/saksham-program/README.md

 # 💫 About Me:
-👋 Hi, I’m Saksham<br><br>I’m a Computer Engineering student passionate about building real-world projects using C++, Python, and JavaScript.
-I enjoy solving practical problems, exploring backend development, and learning how systems work under the hood.<br>Currently, I’m focused on improving my problem-solving skills, contributing to projects, and growing as a software developer.
+Hi, I’m **Saksham** 👋
+I’m a **Computer Engineering student** passionate about building **real-world, end-to-end software and AI systems**.

+I enjoy working across the stack — from **problem-solving and backend logic** to **machine learning pipelines and user-facing applications**.
+I focus on writing clean, modular code and understanding how systems work under the hood, not just making things “work”.

+Currently, I’m strengthening my foundations in:
+- Data Structures & Algorithms
+- Machine Learning and AI system design
+- Backend development and APIs
+- Writing scalable, maintainable software

+I learn best by **building, breaking, and refining projects**.

 ## 🌐 Socials: